droppa2016/magento-droppa-shipping/README.md

 2. How long does it take to activate the App.

 - As soon as the App is downloaded and activated on the Magento dashboard, users can communicate with the support team itsupport@droppa.co.za for instructions on activating the App.

+3. Does the App work for all countries on shipping destinations?

+- No. Droppa Shipping App currently supports shipping for addresses within South Africa including their postal codes.
+So the store owner needs to set Store country to South Africa & Currency to ZAR on the store configuration dashboard.

 ## Screenshots